Polling for United States presidential elections: 1944

 Roosevelt actively campaigned in this election against medical advice to counter Republican claims that he was near death.
 Roosevelt maintained a consistent (although sometimes narrow) lead in the polls, and won a solid victory due to American success in World War II and his continued popularity.

 1948

-While incumbent President Truman's popularity was low at the end of 1946, it improved with his attack on the "Do-Nothing" Republican Congress of 1947–1948 and his association of Dewey with it.
+While incumbent President Harry S. Truman's popularity was low at the end of 1946, it improved with his attack on the "Do-Nothing" Republican Congress of 1947–1948 and his association of Thomas E. Dewey with it.
 Truman also energized segments of the Democratic base by ending segregation in the military and recognizing Israel.
 Gallup and other polling organizations stopped polling in mid-October, believing that Dewey would win the election, and failed to predict Truman's comeback or his subsequent victory.

 1952

-Dissatisfaction with the Korean War, corruption and the threat of Communism (the K1c2 formula) allowed World War II hero Eisenhower to win the election in a landslide after consistently leading in the polls, mostly by large margins.
+Dissatisfaction with the Korean War, corruption and the threat of Communism (the K1c2 formula) allowed World War II hero Dwight D. Eisenhower to win the election in a landslide against Democratic opponent Adlai Stevenson II after consistently leading in the polls, mostly by large margins.